OlafVal/Typewriter.js/README.md

 - by Olaf Val
 - CC BY 4.0

 The <b>twTyp()</b> command simply writes a line of text letter by letter on the screen.
 This works either left or right aligned or centered.
-In addition twBox() offers a rudimentary function to display entire text blocks on the p5js canvars.
+In addition <b>twBox()</b> offers a rudimentary function to display entire text blocks on the p5js canvars.
 Within a text box, twSpeed(0) means that the text can be seen directly without typewriter animation.
 If the coordinates of the twBox() command are set, they overwrite the x and y coordinates of the twType() command.

 ## Reference